 Staff Phased Retirement - Managerial and Professional

-The University offers a Staff Phased Retirement Plan to eligible Excluded Clerical and Technical staff.
+The University offers a Staff Phased Retirement Plan to eligible Managerial and Professional staff.
 Participants reduce their workload during the one year of phased retirement.

 The one-year phased retirement program will remain in effect with temporary modifications.